 An internship or externship at a local pharmacy provides valuable experience essential for entering the workforce as a pharmacy technician.
 Fortunately, career-focused programs often include an externship with the career training.
 For example, CareerStep partners with Walgreens and CVS Pharmacys to provide all learners with an externship.

 Maisha Martin, a certified pharmacy technician (CPhT) and single mother of 2, found her externship essential to her education and employability.
 She reports, “CareerStep enabled me to gain both book knowledge and, most importantly, experience through the externship program, all of which gave me everything I needed to successfully pass the PTCB Exam and obtain my national certification.
-The externship played such a large role in my success because I learned so much over the 180 hours and I was able to gain hands-on experience and network with the pharmacists there.”
+The externship played such a large role in my success because I learned so much and I was able to gain hands-on experience and network with the pharmacists there.”

 Getting a Pharmacy Tech Internship